-Justice Department Executes Third Federal Prisoner In A Week
+Justice Department Executes 3rd Federal Prisoner In A Week

 Honken also murdered Terry DeGeus, another possible witness against him, by beating him with a bat and shooting him.

-While he did not offer an apology to his victims' families, his lawyer, Shawn Nolan, said the former drug ring leader had repented for his crimes.
+While he did not offer an apology to his victims' families, his attorney, Shawn Nolan, said the former drug ring leader had repented for his crimes.

 "He recognized and repented for the crimes he had committed, and spent his time in prison atoning for them," Nolan said in a statement.